CoopDog1122/test1/items/wallet.md

 <div class="item-page">
 	<img class="feature" src="/images/wallet.jpg" alt="Wallet">

-	## Wallet

-	Short description: Holds my ID, cards, and a couple of essential receipts.

-	Why I can't leave home without it:

-	It contains identification and payment methods.
-Even if I go cashless most places, I always carry it for the one time I need a card or ID — and for small, sentimental items.
+	<p class="lead">My wallet keeps the essentials together: identification, payment methods, and small personal items I can't easily replace.
+It also functions as a place to store membership cards, emergency contact notes, and other small documents I sometimes need at short notice.
+Even in a mostly digital world I find a compact wallet saves time and prevents awkward situations.</p>

+	<p><strong>Why I can't leave home without it:</strong> Leaving without my wallet means losing immediate access to payment and ID — a small mistake that can turn into a big hassle when I need to buy something or prove who I am.</p>
 </div>